-Most clots can be successfully treated so it is important that you report any symptoms to your doctor or nurse immediately.
+Most clots when diagnosed can be successfully treated so it's important to report any symptoms to your doctor or nurse immediately.

 The common symptoms of a blood clot are:

-If the clot has moved to your lungs (a pulmonary embolism or PE), you will start to feel breathless and have pain in your chest or upper back.
-You may cough up blood.
+If the clot has moved to your lungs (a pulmonary embolism or PE), the symptoms are:

 Who is at risk?